murkl/arch-os/installer/README.md

 Bash the runtime calls by name.
 A hook that is there is used; one that is not turns that part of the interface off.
-Any other file name under `hooks/` is refused when the tree loads.
+Any other file name under `hooks/` is refused when the module loads.

 | | |
 |---|---|